raphael-foliveira/validation-messages/README.md

 }
 ```

-PS: Only structs can be validated.
+Only structs can be validated.